stevewhitmore/notes/conferences/2023/ng-conf-2023/angular-for-architects-workshop.md

 > spread operator only does shallow clones
 > you can use Lodash or Clone-Deep npm package for deep clone
 > **!!
-It will "copy" all levels but still points to original object's nested properties**
+It will "copy" all levels but still points to original object's nested properties.
+This means any changes made to the nested property will update the ORIGINAL object as well as the copy**
 > Look into using "copy-deep" package for deep clone - or lodash if app already has it installed (but only import "cloneDeep()" function

 ViewModel class (rather than a full clone) is good for parsing out pieces of the api response data or adding properties to it for what's needed in the view.